 Take a walk – There are fine walks from and near the village, many of which offer spectacular views over the Lot River and valley.
 Especially fun is the walk along the old river Tow Path below the village.
 There are details, including maps, in our home.
-The site randonnées-lotoises.net describes some of the local walks.
-Consider the outstanding selection of wonderful walks in the region posted on the internet!
+The site randonnées-lotoises.net lists some of the local walks.
+There are detailed maps at the house of the grand randonnée trails in the area.

 Canoeing– A favorite canoe trip of various lengths is down the Cele River.
 It is perfect for a family outing with a picnic.
 You can hire canoes at the local company Kalapca at the bottom of the village by the river (tel.: 0565 30 29 51).
 They also offer a wide range of other activities, including climbing and spelunking.
 You can also hire canoes just upriver at Bouziès (tel.: 0565 35 98 88), or in Cahors (tel.: 0565 35 91 59).